-Mona J. Hoel followed Per Christian Brunsvik, paralized from hip and down after a Freestyle accident, and Steinar Andreassen Jensen, born with Cerabral Parese, Arne Fagerlie, Stig Andreassen and Rita Andersen on handbikes from Lindesnes to Nordkapp.
+Director, DOP and editor Mona Johanne Hoel follows Per Christian Brunsvik, paralyzed from hip and down after a Freestyle accident, and Steinar Andreassen Jensen, born with Cerabral Parese, Arne Fagerlie, Stig Andreassen and Rita Andersen on handbikes from Lindesnes to the North Cape.
 The journey started 24/4-2011 and ended as planned 30/6.
-The music is by Mari Boine, and Mona J. Hoel has had photo and sound.
+The music is by Mari Boine

 After her stay in Sunnås rehab clinic, Mona J. Hoel has had his own perspective on being handicapped and is currently working on the second documentary for the Sunnå Foundation.
 One is a documentation of a stay at Hurdal where patients learn to drive sitski.
 It is on youtube; http://youtu.be/JyRQuQa4zAg

-Mona and Mari started their collaboration in 1991 when Mari Boine made one of the music tracks in the award-winning documentary SKJÖNHETEN OR UDYRET, depicting forest work with horse against today’s mechanical operations with Tor Anders and Dag Tore Syvertsen from Flisa, who still thrive with a case and drive thrown out with horse.
-Arvo Pärt and Manfred Eicher gave after watching the film, the company uses Tabula Rasa composer at a cheap money since the film is a low-budget production.
+Mona and Mari started their collaboration in 1991 when Mari Boine made one of the music tracks in the award-winning documentary The beauty or the beast 1992, depicting forest work with horse against today’s mechanical operations with Tor Anders Syvertsen and Dag Tore Syvertsen who still thrive with a case and drive thrown out with horse.
+Arvo Pärt and Manfred Eicher allowed the use of the magnificent work Tabula Rasa after watching the film.

-Occasionally, they had 100 audiences sitting on chairs like in a large art museum and watched while they were recording and editing the movie.
+Occasionally, they had 100 audiences sitting on chairs like in an art museum watching while they were preparing, rehearsing, filming and editing the movie.
 It was a wonderful experiment and became a movie full of power and energy.

-Mona J. Hoel has always been concerned with everyday heroes and being a fellow human being.
-In the fall of 2009, she went into dialogue with Elsa Lystad and together they developed a project still in the casting “SO YOU BELIEVED I WAS TO DIE YOU”, a kind of testament of two life’s living women with strong stories, taken up in a black box.
-Now, lately, there has been a great deal of disease after a floppy bite and neuropathy in the central nervous system that beat Mona J. Hoel all the way back, but she is back, has all the feeling lost in her legs, and now she pumps her life back into the project.
-Currently taking extraordinary footage needed to make this a popular movie document and a theater show.
+Mona Johanne Hoel has always been concerned with everyday heroes and being a fellow human being.
+In the fall of 2009, she went into dialogue with Elsa Lystad and together they developed a project still in the casting So you believed I was dead, a kind of testament of two life’s living women with strong stories, taken up in a black box.
+It’s not released yet.